tibetan-nlp/annodoc/index.md

 However, doing so comes with problems of its own.
-It can be difficult, especially during the early days of our understanding, to distinguish between a required but missing argument and something that just isn't there, and forcing annotators to make this decision is bound to slow them down.
-Moreover, the gain made by doing so is not obvious, given that we have yet to identify verbs that occur in the same form with multiple argument structures.
+It can be difficult, especially during the early days of our understanding, to distinguish between a required but missing argument and something that just isn't there, Forcing annotators to make this decision is not always helpful, and the gain made by doing so is not always obvious - we have so far identified few verbs that occur in the same form with multiple argument structures.

-In light of these considerations, it makes most sense at this point to address argument structure at the level of the lemma - and perhaps later, at the level of word sense.
-Annotators are required to choose a lemma;
+In light of these considerations, it makes most sense at this point to address argument structure at the word sense level.
+Annotators are required to choose a lemma, and perhaps eventually a word sense.
-for the moment, we assume that argument structure will be handled at this level, as and when it becomes necessary.
+For the moment, we assume that argument structure will be handled at this level, as and when it becomes necessary.

 ## Specific constructions